aclerici38/pocket-id-operator/docs/pocketidinstance.md

 Setting `spec.external` switches the instance to adoption mode: the operator creates no workload and instead manages OIDC clients, users, and groups on an existing Pocket-ID via its API.
 All workload configuration (`spec.encryptionKey`, `spec.smtp`, `spec.persistence`, etc.) is
 ignored in this mode. `spec.external` and `spec.encryptionKey` are mutually exclusive.
+To migrate from an external instance to an internal one or vice versa, the instance must be recreated.

-Your Pocket-ID instance must have `DISABLE_RATE_LIMITING=true`; without it the operator may hit rate limits on startup or when many resources are synced at once.
+It is recommended to set `DISABLE_RATE_LIMITING=true` on an external instance.
+Without it the operator may hit rate limits on startup or when many resources are synced at once.
 Managed instances have this set automatically.

 ```yaml
 apiVersion: v1